Enable Application Signals on Amazon EC2 - Amazon CloudWatch

 The following configuration supports only versions 1.32.2 and later of the AWS Distro for OpenTelemetry auto-instrumentation agent for Java.

-4. (Optional) To enable trace log correlation, set an additional environment variable aws.log.group.names to be the log group name for your application log.
-Then the traces from your application can be correlated with the relevant log entries from this specific log group.
-To enable trace log correlation, you also need to change the logging configuration in your application.
-For more information, see Enable trace log correlation.
+4. (Optional) To enable log correlation, in OTEL_RESOURCE_ATTRIBUTES, set an additional environment variable aws.log.group.names for the log groups of your application.
+By doing so, the traces and metrics from your application can be correlated with the relevant log entries from these log groups.
+For this variable, replace $YOUR_APPLICATION_LOG_GROUP with the log group names for your application.
+If you have multiple log groups, you can use an ampersand (&) to separate them as in this example: aws.log.group.names=log-group-1&log-group-2.
+To enable metric to log correlation, setting this current environmental variable is enough.
+For more information, see Enable metric to log correlation.
+To enable trace to log correlation, you'll also need to change the logging configuration in your application.
+For more information, see Enable trace to log correlation.

-The following is an example of a starting script that helps enable trace log correlation.
+The following is an example of a starting script that helps enable log correlation.

 Python